popphylotools/ccs-consensuser_v2/README.md

 │  ├─ sample01
 │  ├─ sample02
 ├─ primers.fasta
 ├─ input_prefix_oriented.fastq (Input of mothur.
-Contain the oriented reads in fastq format, used as input for mother.)
+Contain the reads oriented on the same direction.)
 ├─ input_prefix_oriented.group (Output of mothur.
 Contain the information of the demuliplex step) ├─ input_prefix_oriented.scrap.fastq (Output of mothur.
 Contain the information of the demuliplex step) ├─ mothur.1.logfile (Output of mothur.
 Log file)